 However, creating a useful product roadmap isn’t an easy task.
 It takes time, patience, and clear communication to craft an accurate roadmap that will reflect the teams’ priorities and can be easily understood by stakeholders and potential customers.

-This article will provide you with all the information about building a product roadmap, so if you were just about to develop one, read it first.
+This article will provide you with concrete tips for building a product roadmap.
+If you were just about to develop one, read it first.

 Here’s what you’ll learn.